certilremy/project_enumerable_methods/README.md

 ```ruby
 ruby bin/main
 ```
-Feel free to change code in the bin/main on your own to test the result.
+You can change code in the bin/main on your own to test the result in the console.

 ## Author